-From blushing sunsets to bustling marketplaces and the lingering scent of spice in the air – a holiday to Marrakech will indulge all your senses.
-Aside from its iconic attractions and captivating culture, there’s plenty to experience in Morocco’s spirited capital, whether you’re whisking away your other half on a romantic break, or heading off on an adventure with friends.
+From blushing sunsets to bustling marketplaces and the lingering scent of spice in the air, holidays to Marrakech will indulge all your senses.
+Aside from its iconic attractions and captivating culture, there’s plenty to experience in Morocco’s spirited capital, whether you’re whisking away your other half on a romantic break, or heading off on an adventure with friends, a Marrakech break does it all..

 Fill your days meandering the network of winding streets or exploring Marrakech’s famous marketplaces.
 Dip into a pavement café for a cooling mint tea, or uncover some of the city’s beautiful gardens.
-For those in want of a dose of culture, there are several museums and art galleries to explore, documenting the capital’s fascinating past.
+For those who need copious amounts of culture, there are several museums and art galleries to explore, documenting the capital’s fascinating past.
+Browse our selection of Marrakech holidays today.

 Known as the historical heart of the city, Marrakech’s medina is ideal for those intrigued by the city’s past.
 A labyrinth of alleyways and shaded areas lead to traditional souks and old architecture, where you’ll sample an authentic taste of exotic Marrakech.